AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/photoshopcore.md

 # photoshopCore

-The module that allows access to specialized commands within the application.
-Various application state can be modified or queried here.
+The `core` module allows access to specialized commands within the application.
+Various application state properties can be modified or queried here.

+Some of these commands can be considered experimental.
+Some will be integrated into the DOM at a later date.
+The use of which will then be easier, for example, removing the need to specify the document ID as an argument.

 ```javascript
 var PhotoshopCore = require('photoshop').core;